 Declaration issued that exemption or waiver of tax income could only be granted the National Assembly through national legislation after the same passed as a money bill as provided under article 114(3) of the Constitution; after public participation and in strict compliance with article 210 of the Constitution, which legislation would require that there be:

-- A public record of each waiver and the reasons for the waiver.
+- a public record of each waiver and the reasons for the waiver.

 - Each waiver, and the reason for it shall be reported to the Auditor General.